-Matthew Callachor, President of Toyota Australia, was elected as Chairperson of the board, a role he temporarily filled in 2018.
-He has replaced Horst Von Sanden, CEO and President of Mercedes Benz Australia/Pacific Pty Ltd, who filled the role from May 2018 to May 2020.
+Matthew Callachor, President of Toyota Australia, was elected as Chairperson of the FCAI board, a role he temporarily filled in 2018, replacing Horst Von Sanden, CEO and President of Mercedes Benz Australia/Pacific Pty Ltd, who filled the role from May 2018 to May 2020.

 Other new appointments included:

 - Kay Hart, President and CEO of Ford Australia as Deputy Chairperson